callahanp/dev0/README.md

 # DEV0 - A simple development environment

+Dev0 provides a common structure and workflow for the most common developer tasks when creating or maintaining applications.

+Dev0 supports
+- Standalone Applications with a single cloned repository
+- Application Suites with multiple components
+- Clones of multiple application, library, and toolchain repositories
+- Official repositories and personal forks of multiple individuals
+-
 # The workflow supported by DEV0 is simple:
+- setup Application or Application Suite
+- setup individual working environments for specific tasks related to releases, maintenance, refactoring, bug fixing

-- edit
+- edit & run under debug in VSCode
-- build
+- scripted build using any build technology, including the Gnu Toolchain, CMake, and Ninja Build.
-- run
+- scripted run of executables

+While it is possible to demonstrate building and running CMake and Gnu Toolchain projects within VScode, Dev0 does not directly support this in the current version.

 ## DEV0 Commands